 Image Source: pyjs

-- Run the web-based Python game on desktop as a standalone application as well.
+- Run the web-based Python game on a desktop as a standalone application.

 - Develop games using Python instead of HTML and CSS.